SchlossLab/MiSeq_WetLab_SOP/MiSeq_WetLab_SOP_v4.md

     be disposed of in an appropriate container following the run.
 Liquid waste from a run must also be disposed of as hazardous due to the formamide content.

--   All other safety concerns may be addressed to the lab chemical safety officer.

   ----------------------
   **3.0) Consumables**